-These flavors from the Orient are ready to eat in 45 minutes or less.
+These Chinese dishes are ready to eat in 45 minutes or less.

 Faster than TakeoutForgo the takeout menu, and try one of these quick dishes that can be on your table before the delivery guy even gets to his car.